jumpingjoy/watchnationpro/apple-watch-6-review.md

 ## What are the Key Features of Apple Watch Series 6 and its Performance?

-### Quick and Important Check Factors of Apple Watch Series 6
+### Apple Watch Series 6 Review: Quick and Important Factors Checked

 <ul uk-accordion>
     <li class="uk-open">
         <a class="uk-accordion-title" href="#"><b>How is the price point of apple watch 6 series?</b></a>
         <div class="uk-accordion-content">
-            Our rating: ★★★★☆ | 🙂
+            <p>Our rating: ★★★★☆ | 🙂</p>

-            Eventhough it is highly priced between $749.00 to $1,499.00 based on the features and its accuracy is worth for the high price of the smartwatch.
-Read on the full review to know in detail.
+            <p>Eventhough it is highly priced between $749.00 to $1,499.00 based on the features and its accuracy is worth for the high price of the smartwatch.
+Read on the full review to know in detail.</p>
         </div>
     </li>
     <li class="uk-open">